Relintai/pandemonium_engine_docs/05_engine_development/03_editor/03_editor_style_guide.md

 - **Use double quotes in messages** (`""`) instead of single quotes (`''`).
   Double quotes should be used to quote user input, file paths and possibly other things depending on the context.

-See also:

-    Try to follow the `doc_docs_writing_guidelines` in addition to the guidelines outlined above.

 ## Button and menu texts